b-sdc/university-projects/README.md

-# Temple University Crime and Budget Analysis
+# Temple University Crime and Budget Analysis 2021

 This repo contains the code that supports the following research:

-In this project, I explore initiatives that have an effect on crime around the University through the University's campus safety budget.
-I analyze the crime counts over the past 35 months with their respective yearly budgets using data from OpenPhillyData.
-The dataset we are using is from the Philadelphia Police Department on crime incidents.
-I narrow it down to fraud, narcotic/drug violation, theft, and vandalism/criminal mischief crime occurrences in Police District 22 (Temple Campus and where many off-campus residents reside).
+In this project, we explored initiatives that have an effect on crime around the University through the University's campus safety budget.
+We analyzed crime incident counts over 35 months with their respective yearly budgets using [open data](https://opendataphilly.org/datasets/crime-incidents/) provided by the Philadelphia Police Department.
+Crime incidents are narrowed down to fraud, narcotic/drug violation, theft, and vandalism/criminal mischief in Police District 22, which includes the Temple University Main Campus and areas where many off-campus students reside.